Medical School PRR Award Support/Resources

 U-M Human Resources has compiled a collection of resources and programs to support your well-being.

-Are Resubmission & Hardship applications limited to specific faculty levels?
+Are PRR awards limited to specific faculty levels?

 For projects that include animal research, are there budget implications under PRR?